CamdenMarshall/osticket-prereqs/README.md

 After all the boxes are checked click "ok" and it will begin a download and apply the changes.
-To ensure that it is installed and functioning go to a web browser and enter "127.0.0.1" into the search bar If installed properly you will see this page
+To ensure that it is installed and functioning go to a web browser and enter "127.0.0.1" into the search bar

+If installed properly you will see this page
 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/d9df5bac-aee0-482a-8fc6-77e29cdd73f5)

 <h2>Download and Install PHP Manager for IIS</h2>

+Click "Next" and then ensure "I Agree" is checked and then hit "Next" again.
+A download should have started and once it is finished select "Close" and the download is finished.

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/70ea7023-04b8-4ea6-b194-acd5dd8e532e)
-Click "Next" and then ensure "I Agree" is checked and then click "Next" again.
-A download should have started and once it is finished click "Close" and the download is finished.

 <h2>Download and Install Rewrite Module</h2>

+Click "Install" and once that is complete select "Finish" and Rewrite is installed

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/48aa5a17-ae13-4d38-9cf7-2d1d71480538)

-Click "Install" and once that is complete click "Finish" and Rewrite is installed

 <h2>Creating a PHP File and Downloading PHP</h2>